 Jessica as a Teacher

 With a background in psychology as well as clarinet performance, Jessica teaches her students not only how the clarinet works, but how to learn correctly and efficiently on their own.
+Most importantly, she guides students in balancing working hard on their skills and enjoying the process of learning and performing.
 She knows that every student has the potential to succeed and teaches her students that every skill for every field is absolutely learnable.
 Whether a student wants to have fun in band class, make all-county, become a professional musician, or any combination of those, the process of improving is the same, and Jessica is excited to help learners on their journeys.

 Previously, Jessica taught Eau Gallie High School’s Marching Band, Satellite High School’s Orchestra Camp, and a private studio in Florida.
+In Ohio she taught middle school lessons at Anthony Wayne schools and private, group, and marching instruction at Bowling Green High School.
+She was an instructor and performer in Bowling Green State University’s Music Plus Program, where she assisted in teaching technique, improvisation, and other music skills.
 In addition to musical instruction, she has been a tutor in a variety of subjects for 4th grade-college level students under Club-Z tutoring.

 Learning requires the same process whether you want to master music, math, languages, sports, or any other skill.
 Jessica loves that her educational background and her experience teaching a variety of students and topics have informed her abilities as a performer, student, and teacher.